pjfooeve09/delicisous-recipe/README.md

    ### `REACT_APP_API_KEY=[API Key Goes Here]`

-## Delicious Recipe
+## Recipe Finder

-Welcome to Delicious Recipe! this App allows users to browse through popular and vegetarian recipes.
+Welcome to Recipe Finder! this App uses an API called spoonacular.
+It allows users to browse through popular and vegetarian recipes.
 In addition, they can search for a recipe and open a list of recipes based on the recipe category.
 Instructions and ingredients will be displayed to the user for each recipe.

+•Used an API called Spoonacular to fetch and display a list of recipes

+•Incorporated responsive design patterns, making the app user-friendly

+•Ability to select a recipe based on a category; for example, "Thai".

+•Implemented a search bar to browse recipes

 In the project directory, run: